famjean/Dock_n_Roll/README.md

 # Dock_n_Roll
-Get stable versions of R, R packages, Rstudio, Git and Latex with graphical user interface through X11 socket mounting on a docker container and checkpoint.
+Get stable versions of R, R packages, Rstudio, Git and Latex with graphical user interface through X11 socket mounting on a docker container and checkpoint R package.

 ***